VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

     Grid1_file_dir = 'output_overshoot_brunt/png'
 ```

-Lets have a look, what MESA will tell us:
+Let us have a look, what MESA will tell us:

 ```
 	./rn